bigeasy/xy/diary.md

 3D curves: http://arxiv.org/pdf/1109.2323v1.pdf

-binary decomposition: when the scanning order can be defined by `d` rules R0, ..., Rd−1, where each rule Ri divides a region
-    by an axis-parallel cutting plane into two regions of equal size, to each of which ruleR(i+1) mod `d` is applied. requires mono curve.

-According to the state diagram there are 12 states.
-Each state is rotation of state 0.

-example of axis rotation: https://github.com/Isinlor/Cube3D/blob/master/index.html

 geometric description of Butz' implementation. https://www.cs.dal.ca/sites/default/files/technical_reports/CS-2006-07.pdf

 http://people.csail.mit.edu/jaffer/Geometry/MDSFC

 ## Presentation Notes:
 "Calculation of Mappings Between One and n-dimensional Values Using the Hilbert Space-filling Curve"